-The surroundings of Tokyo Station
+The West Side of Tokyo Station

 Marunouchi used to be part of the Imperial Palace’s protective enclosure.
 Several feudal lords settled their residences there until the end of Edo Period (1603–1868).
 Two main activities characterize Marunouchi district nowadays: